thomasccwang/spring-mongodb-encryption/README.md

 # spring-mongodb-encryption

-This project was created for those working with Spring Data MongoDB (http://projects.spring.io/spring-data-mongodb/), and need a way to encrypt specific fields when documents are saved in MongoDB.
+This project was created for those working with Spring Data MongoDB (http://projects.spring.io/spring-data-mongodb/), and need a way to encrypt specific document fields when documents are saved in MongoDB for security reasons.

 There is an open jira ticket (https://jira.spring.io/browse/DATAMONGO-874) to request such a feature, but as of now it has not been implemented.